Cool VS Warm Mist Humidifier

 2. TaoTronics Cool and Warm Mist Humidifier

-The TaoTronics Cool and Warm Mist Humidifier is ideal for use if you have colds, flu, or an allergic reaction.
+Humidifiers ideal for use if you have colds, flu, or an allergic reaction are like the TaoTronics Cool and Warm Mist.
 It effectively dissipates cool or warm moisture in relatively large areas.
 The moisture is atomized and purified so that it does not spread pathogens and other small particles that may be harmful.

 When you have a cold, using a warm mist humidifier can help you recover fast and avoid reinfection.
 This is because the mist that warm mist humidifiers dissipate is usually heated first.